 Miscarriage

-1 in 5 pregnancies end in miscarriage.
-Providing treatment of early pregnancy loss in primary care settings is safe, effective and better for women.
+1 in 4 pregnancies end in miscarriage.
+Providing treatment of early pregnancy loss in primary care settings is safe and effective.

 Top Resources